 After you ensure that you can give search engines the right type of content, the next step is to make it easy to access your content.

-Submit your sitemap and rss feed – To help search engines discover all the pages of your website that otherwise they could not found, you can create and submit an xml sitemap.
-Both Google and Bing and other search engines use sitemaps as a guide when indexing a web site.
+Submit your sitemap and rss feed – To help search engines discover all the pages from your website that otherwise they could not find, you can create and submit an xml sitemap.
+Both Google and Bing (and other search engines) use XML sitemaps as a guide when indexing a web site.

 In addition to the sitemap, in the case of Google, you can optionally submit an RSS feed that includes only your latest changes.
-This helps Google prioritise the content especially when you have a website with hundreds of pages in their index.
+This helps Google prioritize the content, especially when you have a website with hundreds of pages in their index.

 Add internal links to your content – internal links tend to boost your SEO as they serve three important purposes:

-- Can be used to ‘pinpoint’ to search engines about important pages of your website
+- Can be used to ‘pinpoint’ the important pages of your website to search engines.

 Stay in-synch with the latest developments in SEO